Tom Fool: Racing record

 Tom Fool was trained by John M. Gaver, Sr. and ridden by Ted Atkinson.
 In his two-year-old season, he had five wins and two seconds in seven starts, which earned him Champion 2-Year-Old Colt honors for 1951.

 After he finished second in the Wood Memorial Stakes at age 3, the horse's veterinarian discovered he had raced with a high fever.
 The illness sidelined Tom Fool for more than two months, and he missed the Triple Crown races.
 Although his 1952 season was difficult, he won six of his thirteen starts.
+Along with Tom Fool's many accomplishments, he sired notable champions including Tim Tam and Stop the Music, who was also inducted into the hall of fame.

 In 1953, a healthy four-year-old Tom Fool was undefeated in ten races, He won at distances ranging from 5½ furlongs to 1¼ miles and became only the second horse to win New York's Handicap Triple Crown: the Metropolitan, Suburban and Brooklyn Handicaps.
 Tom Fool also won the Whitney Stakes and captured the Pimlico Special by eight lengths.
 This final start was a win that concluded a perfect four-year-old campaign with 10 stakes wins in as many starts.
 The Pimlico Special was his fourth consecutive race start in a non-betting race; by this time, few horses were entered against him.
 In polls to determine Horse of the Year honors, Tom Fool topped polls by the Thoroughbred Racing Association (34 of a possible 37 votes) and Triangle Publications (30 of 31).

 Tom Fool retired with a record of 30 starts for 21 wins, 7 seconds and 1 third for earnings of $570,165.